Top

 Council Projects Reports

-Over the past years since the establishment of the Council, YCA has undertaken several commendable projects.
-Each project has produced exceptional results and defined the vast archival and record management landscape in the Yukon.
+Since its establishment in 1987, YCA has taken on numerous projects to assess, support, and platform the vast and diverse archival and records management landscape in the Yukon.
 This section features reports developed from Projects undertaken by YCA starting from 1987~Present.

 Yukon Film & Video Archival Needs Report (2023)